 Cooking and Nutrition

-Although the ‘Red’ and ‘White’ varieties reportedly are safely eaten as green pods, the mature seeds of Lablab Beans generally are sources of trypsin inhibitor and cyanogenic glucoside toxins and these seeds need to be cooked thoroughly before eating them.
-Dry Lablab Beans generally can be substituted for other dry beans in recipes.
-Lablab Beans are good sources of the amino acid, lysine, and as such complement the generally low lysine content of maize (corn) diets.
-Lablab Beans contain 20-28% crude protein.
+Although the ‘Red’ and ‘White’ varieties reportedly are safely eaten as green pods, the mature seeds of lablabs generally are sources of trypsin inhibitor and cyanogenic glucoside toxins and these seeds need to be cooked thoroughly before eating them.
+Dry lablab beans generally can be substituted for other dry beans in recipes.
+Lablab beans are good sources of the amino acid, lysine, and as such complement the generally low lysine content of maize (corn) diets.
+The beans contain 20-28% crude protein.
 The green pods likewise are a good protein source as well as a valuable source of fiber.